Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €1,000–10,000/night | Location: Rue Abou Abbas El Sebti, New City

-Royal Mansour Marrakech is the most extraordinary hotel in Morocco — built by King Mohammed VI in 2010 as his personal gift to the world, the hotel is a self-contained medina of 53 riads (each a private 3-floor maison, 4–6 rooms, with private plunge pool, hammam, and full butler service), all connected by an underground service corridor to keep the alleyways entirely private and quiet.
-The extraordinary Moroccan craftsmen (the finest masters of zellij tilework, tadelakt plastering, and carved cedar woodwork from across Morocco) took 3 years to construct.
-The most expensive hotel in Africa, the most extraordinary in any price category.
+Royal Mansour Marrakech was built by King Mohammed VI in 2010 as his personal gift to the world, and it shows: the hotel is a self-contained medina of 53 riads, each its own private three-floor maison with 4–6 rooms, a plunge pool, a hammam, and full butler service, all linked by an underground service corridor that keeps the alleyways above entirely private and quiet.
+Moroccan craftsmen skilled in zellij tilework, tadelakt plastering, and carved cedar woodwork spent three years building it.
+It’s the most expensive hotel in Africa, and arguably the most singular at any price.

 Es Saadi Palace — Palmerie Glamour